 Q: Does your facility measure for custom garments?

 A: Yes.
 We are trained and certified to fit custom flat knit and burn garments for the upper extremity, lower extremity, face and torso.

 Q: Do you offer free shipping?

-A: We offer free standard shipping on all orders over $75, as well as instore pickup.
+A: We offer free economy shipping on all orders placed and shipping within the continental US, Alaska, Hawaii, APO/FPO, US Territories, as well as instore pickup.
 You can view our shipping policy here.

 Q. Do I need a prescription to buy compression stockings?